vukbgit/ftp-remote-edit-plus/README.md

+# +++ PLEASE USE https://atom.io/packages/ftp-remote-edit SINCE I DO NOT ACTIVELY MAINTAIN THIS PACKAGE ANYMORE #

 # FOREWORD #

 Based on https://github.com/h3imdall/ftp-remote-edit, I added the 'folder' concept:

  * you can manage folders from Packages -> Ftp-Remote-Plus -> edit folders